RyanMontville/unitconverter/README.md

 * A metric unit to an imperial unit such as millimeter to feet
 * Fahrenheit to celsius
 * Celsius to fahrenheit

+I am currently working on a Blazor frontend app.